Dr. Judy Morgan, DCM and the FDA

 This topic is a HOT one and we’re coming in with all the tea.
 What prompted this post?

-Oh, just Dr. Judy Morgan (an influencer) posting something that was blatantly anti-science, and having thousands of followers blindly follow her without any critical thinking.
+Oh, just Dr. Judy Morgan (an influencer) posting something that was blatantly anti-science and having thousands of followers blindly follow her without any critical thinking.

 Is Dr. Judy Morgan a Legitimate Veterinarian?

-Dr. Judy Morgan is a licensed veterinarian in at least one state.
-It is unclear if she is practicing in a clinical setting.
-U.S. law prohibits her from diagnosing and treating disease via tele-health or online consultations in most cases, so she sticks to ‘nutritional consultations’.
+U.S. law prohibits her from diagnosing and treating disease via telehealth or online consultations in most cases, so she generally sticks to ‘nutritional consultations’.

-She highlights her certifications of unknown origin in chiropractic care, acupuncture, and food therapy, which are all offered with a “holistic” mindset.
+On her website, Dr. Morgan highlights her certifications of unknown origin in chiropractic care, acupuncture, and food therapy, which are all offered with a “holistic” mindset.

 Dr. Morgan makes her money through affiliate links and speaking engagements, as well as by selling “holistic” supplements, food, recipes, books, and online nutrition courses.